Keyboard shortcuts

 In your project directory, run the following command to compile your Cloesce Models:

-This command looks for a cloesce.config.json file in your project root, which contains configuration settings for the Cloesce compiler.
+This command looks for a cloesce.config.ts file in your project root, which contains configuration settings for Cloesce.
 If the file is not found, or settings are omitted, default values will be used.

 After compilation, a .generated folder is created in your project root.
 This should not be committed to source control, as it is regenerated on each build.
 The folder contains:

 The Cloesce Interface Definition Language file, representing your data Models and their relationships.
-This file is used internally by Cloesce for generating client code, migrations, and running the Cloudflare Worker.
+This file is used internally by Cloesce for generating client code, migrations, and running the Cloudflare Worker runtime.

 • client.ts: